-1 neignbouring jurisdictions or police forces.
+1 neighbouring jurisdictions or police forces.
 Are you aware 2 of any changes or responses of the RCMP when it comes to 3 training to those findings in the Opal Inquiry?
 4 COMMISSIONER BRENDA LUCKI: I'm not I 5 don't know what the specific recommendation was.
 I do know 6 our approach to leadership is changing completely.
 We are 7 looking at we do have courses within our organization, 8 but we're starting to look outside of our organization 9 because I keep saying we can't be good at every we can't 10 pretend we're good at everything, and there's so many 11 people that are experts in those fields of leadership, for 12 example, that we need to look at those models.
 13 D&D has a leadership model as well that 14 we're looking at, and succession planning and promotion 15 within D&D and career streamlining within D&D is something 16 that we're looking at, because even though we're not 17 exactly the same type of organization, we have like issues.
 18 But, we need, again, a cradle to grave approach, we say, to 19 leadership.
 And, maybe when a member is just starting out, 20 maybe it might be a little bit more about the functional 21 competencies and a little less about the leadership.
 22 But, as they go forward, they need to we 23 promote people, for instance, to the first rank of 24 corporal, but we don't teach them how to have difficult conversations.
-We don't teach them how to hold members to account.
+We don't teach them how to hold members to

+1 account.
 We don't teach them to do proper assessments or 2 to review files.
 That is inherent to that rank when you're 3 supervising, and that's part of leadership.
 4 So, we are making a constable-development 5 program that is sort of the pre-emptive to being your first 6 promotion, your first and many constables are leaders 7 informally.
 So, they might be the senior member on the 8 watch that night, so they need to be a leader and we need 9 to start that early on.
 So, yes, we're definitely looking 10 at leaders.
 11 COMMISSIONER QAJAQ ROBINSON: Thank you.
 12 You talked about the conflict teams that respond to 13 protests.
 I want to suggest to you that particularly when 14 you're looking at protests that relate to land disputes, 15 this isn't a standard public protest.
-Many of those, and 15 16 this isn't a standard public protest.
-Many of those, and I'll take Kinder Morgan for example, speak to and relate to 16 I'll take Kinder Morgan for example, speak to and relate to 16 17 I'll take Kinder Morgan for example, speak to and relate to long-standing claims about true ownership title to these 16 17 18 I'll take Kinder Morgan for example, speak to and relate to long-standing claims about true ownership title to these lands.
-16 17 18 19 I'll take Kinder Morgan for example, speak to and relate to long-standing claims about true ownership title to these lands.
-Are your officers educated about the roots 16 17 18 19 20 I'll take Kinder Morgan for example, speak to and relate to long-standing claims about true ownership title to these lands.
-Are your officers educated about the roots of these issues before they go to a specific protest, and 16 17 18 19 20 21 I'll take Kinder Morgan for example, speak to and relate to long-standing claims about true ownership title to these lands.
-Are your officers educated about the roots of these issues before they go to a specific protest, and are they informed of the nature of that conflict and the there unarmed with that information, but it's very
+Many of those, and 16 I'll take Kinder Morgan for example, speak to and relate to 17 long-standing claims about true ownership title to these 18 lands.
+19 Are your officers educated about the roots 20 of these issues before they go to a specific protest, and 21 are they informed of the nature of that conflict and the 22 complexity of it?
+23 COMMISSIONER BRENDA LUCKI: They get 24 information on it, we do find, not that we want them to go 25 there unarmed with that information, but it's very